InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ### Bulk Inserts and Updates

-It is common to want to load numerous records into the database at once rather then exceuting invididual insert/udpates. `BatchOperation` can be configured with a `Query` that will be used as a prepared statement for JDBC bulk inserts.
+It is common to want to load numerous records into the database at once rather then executing individual insert/updates. `BatchOperation` can be configured with a `Query` that will be used as a prepared statement for JDBC bulk inserts.
 The `BatchOperation` can then be fed an `Iterable<JSONObject>` stream that it will use as a source of records for the bulk insert/updates.